Calchan/debian-install-scripts/README.md

 ### `5-gaming-prep.sh`

-This will put your Windows partition to shame.
-You will quickly build the habit of using the Windows version of your games even when a Linux version exists.
-Bad Linux ports are bad.
+You will quickly make the habit of using the Windows version of your games even when a Linux build exists.
+It pains me to admit it, but bad Linux ports are bad.
+There are exceptions, obviously.

 - Apply the usual amount of sane minimal defaults.